Economics (ECON)

 ECON 404 HISTORY OF ECONOMIC THOUGHT 3 Units

-The monetary dimension of international economics.
-Balance of payments accounting; exchange rates, prices and interest rates; spot and forward foreign exchange; international financial markets and international banking; exchange rate systems and the role of central banks; open-economy macroeconomics; the international monetory system and current policy issues.
+This course introduces monetary interactions between countries.
+Students examine topics including exchange rates, prices, interest rates and balance of payments accounting.
+Students use economic models to understand spot and forward foreign exchange, international financial markets and international banking, exchange rate systems and the role of central banks as well as open-economy macroeconomics and the international monetary system in the context of current policy issues.

 ECON 413 ADVANCED ECONOMIC ANALYSIS 3 Units